Skip to main content

 3) Meantime To Failure

 This is also referred to as the failed deployment rate and is also related to changes in the volume.
-Increasing the meantime to failure and the low change volume causes process dysfunction, leading to delays in the workflow.
+Increasing the mean time to failure and the low change volume causes process dysfunction, leading to delays in the workflow.

 4) Meantime to Detection and Recovery